Single Speed | $325 +

 Life is not one speed, sometimes you want to mash your way uphill to work, sometimes you want to take it easy.

 Shifting is very smooth, easy to operate, and intuitive.
 3 gears span a range similar to a 10 or 12 speed, but with fewer increments.
-Internal gear system is mostly hidden visually and requires virtually no maintenance.

 Do I need gears?

 Brooklyn is relatively flat and does not necessarily require multiple speeds.
 Some of our customers riding vintage road bikes (10 or 12 speed, etc) report that they only shift to go over the bridges.
 However, a modern 3 speed is easier to use and riders generally find themselves shifting more often!

 Most of our customers find 3 speeds to be enough.
 The range of gears is wide enough to tackle any of the bridges, and there is never any question about which gear you want to be in, or if its better to use the left or right shifter.
 Three speeds may be insufficient if you need to ride up very steep hills, or if you like to have subtle options about your cadence (the speed/RPM of your pedal stroke).
 We are confident that you will be very pleased with the gear ratios that we have selected for our bikes!